-Figure 3 showed the mean whale presence at both sites in the 46 eight-day periods across their study period. ,he mean whale presence s higher in the SE than the NW site.
-There more whales at the NW site in the warmer (May to October) n the cooler November to April there re more whale the SE site.
+Figure 3 showed the mean whale presence at both sites in the 46 eight-day periods across their study period.
+Overall, the mean whale call presence was higher in the SE than the NW site.
+There was a seasonal influence in the number of whale call detections, as more whales were at the NW site in the warmer months (May to October), whereas in the cooler months, November to April there were more whales at the SE site.